Back

 Step beyond the limitations of connection types

 Now, let’s see how these standards can work for you.
 In the latest update, we’ve simplified it for our customers and made sure that those different connections “understand” each other.
+For those looking to optimize their ad delivery, understanding prebid server to server integration can be a game-changer in the programmatic advertising landscape.
 No need to whitelist every endpoint on the platform to create a VAST to RTB or VAST to VAST connections – media buying and selling are practically universal.

 Here’s how you can do it in the dashboard while adding supply or demand endpoints: